dominic0206/dominic0206/README.md

 - 👋 Hi, I’m Dominic Calixtro
 - 👀 I’m interested in Data Science, especialling Data Engineering, Software Engineering and Web Development.
-- 🌱 I’m currently learning Web Development, Data Engineering, Front-End and also interested in Back-End.
+- 🌱 I’m currently learning Data Engineering and Web Development.
 - 💞️ I’m looking to collaborate on students who are also interested in learning new stuffs especially programming.
 - 📫 How to reach me ... contact me through facebook at https://www.facebook.com/dominiccalixtro/ or email me at dominic.calixtro@gmail.com